Holidays put on hold - Shepparton News

 P&O Cruises and Carnival Cruise lines also paused their operations after all international cruise ships were banned from sailing into or out of Australian ports for 30 days.

-P&O offered guests travelling in the next 30 days a full refund or future cruise credit equal to 200 per cent of the cost of their original cruise.
+P&O offered guests travelling in the 30 days from March 14 a full refund or future cruise credit equal to 200 per cent of the cost of their original cruise.

 The advice comes as the World Health Organisation declared COVID-19 a pandemic.